 Please also visit our key dates pages to find out more about taster days, open events and parent information evenings.

 Girls are able to join the Nursery once they are 3 years old.
-We offer flexible attendance which may be from one or two mornings a week to full-time.
+Girls must attend nursery every morning to enable the teachers to cover the full EYFS curriculum. to full-time.
+Parents are then able to choose how many afternoon sessions they would like their daughters to attend.
 Attendance on a full-time basis will be dependent on the child’s readiness, agreed between staff and parents.

 You will be invited to visit the school and look around the nursery to meet our teaching staff and view our caring and supportive environment for yourselves, and you are welcome to do this with or without your daughter.